NDXCode/Odin-UltraLight/README.md

 # Attention
 Most virus scanners will flag the exe an a virus because it was made using ps2exe (even tho its digitally signed)!

-Also im not resopnsibe for any damages or anythong you might do with this tool!
+Also im not resopnsibe for any damages or anything you might do with this tool!